Rajarajeswaris24/Industrial-Copper-Modeling/README.md

 1.Split the dataset into training and testing/validation sets.

-2.Balance the dataset using SMOTEENN.
+2.Balance the dataset using SMOTEENN for classification.

 3.Train and evaluate different classification models, I have used DecisionTree , RandomForest and XGBboost using appropriate evaluation metrics such as r squared score  for regression and  F1 score for classification.